 Each club will be required to have a minimum number of active club members on their roster within the tier system.
-For members to be counted as active members, they must have completed the online, club general membership "Experience" in Blugold Connect.
+For members to be counted as active members, they must have completed the online, club general membership form on IMLeagues.